paholg/envswitch/README.md

 The following functions will look for the file `envswitch.toml` in the directory that you call them from.
 If you'd prefer alterntive behavior, such as a set location, pass in the `--file` flag.
+You can see all options with `envswitch --help`.

 Please place the appropriate line in your shell config: